 - An original letter on official stationary from the continuing education program's sponsor indicating the date, number of contact hours awarded, program title and participant's name.

 - What is the process for verifying my Washington genetic counselor license to another jurisdiction?

 Submit a written request and a check or money order along with the certification of licensure fee made payable to:

 - How much is my renewal fee?

-Fee information is located on the genetic counselors fee page.
+Fee information is located on the genetic counselors licensing page.

 You must renew on or before your birthday; if you renew after your birth date, you must pay the renewal fee plus the late renewal penalty fee.
 Late penalty fees aren't waived.

 - How long does the renewal process take?